Shell scripts

 Similar to different programming languages, different shells use different syntax to express similar ideas.
 Deciding which shell program to use defines what syntax you’re going to use and the kinds of keywords you should be using when you’re looking for help (in the manual page for the shell, on the shell’s website, or generally online).

-While your default shell on Aviary is tcsh
+While your default shell on Aviary is tcsh, we’re going

 using the command line, you may want to choose a different shell (like